Chief Operations Officer of Compass Minerals to deliver Poundstone Lecture

 Story by Adrianne Uphold, Graduate Assistant

-Schuller has a degree in mining engineering from West Virginia University and has held professional memberships and board positions with several organizations such as board member of Minerals Council of Australia and Queensland Resources Council, chair of the COAL21 Fund, director of Australian Coal Association and president of National Mine Rescue Association.&
+Schuller has a degree in mining engineering from WVU and has held professional memberships and board positions with several organizations such as board member of Minerals Council of Australia and Queensland Resources Council, chair of the COAL21 Fund, director of Australian Coal Association and president of National Mine Rescue Association.

-In 2018, Schuller received an honorary doctorate degree in mining engineering from West Virginia University for his contributions to the mining industry.
-He also has MBA from the University of Charleston.
+In 2018, Schuller received an honorary doctorate degree in mining engineering from WVU for his contributions to the mining industry.
+He also has an MBA from the University of Charleston.